Conflict of Interest Policy

 Purpose

-To preserve the integrity of the decision-making process of Sno-Isle Libraries (Library), the Library has adopted and maintains this Conflict of Interest Policy to oversee the participation of its Trustees and Senior Level Library Staff in matters in which they may have a conflict of interest.
+To preserve the integrity of the decision-making process of Sno-Isle Libraries (Library District).
+The Library District has adopted and maintains this Conflict of Interest Policy to oversee the participation of its Trustees and Staff in matters in which they may have a conflict of interest.

-The Trustees and Senior Level Library Staff are expected to exercise their judgment and powers in the best interests of the Library in preference to their individual interests and the interests of third parties when evaluating and approving transactions and other arrangements undertaken by, and otherwise performing and discharging their respective functions as Trustees or Senior Level Library Staff.
+The Trustees and Staff are expected to exercise their judgment and powers in the best interests of the Library in preference to their individual interests and the interests of third parties when evaluating and approving transactions and other arrangements undertaken by and otherwise performing and discharging their respective functions as Trustees or Staff.

 This Policy is intended to supplement but not replace any applicable state laws governing conflicts of interest applicable to public libraries.

-No Trustee or Senior Level Library Staff member may use their position to obtain financial or other gain for their own benefit, or to benefit a relative or significant other, or any entity in which the Trustee, employee or their relative or significant other has a significant ownership interest.
+No Trustee or Staff member may use their position to obtain financial or other gain for their own benefit, or to benefit a relative or significant other, or any entity in which the Trustee, employee or their relative or significant other has a significant ownership interest.

-1. No Trustee may use their position to secure special privileges or exemptions for themselves or others.
+1. No Trustee or Staff may use their position to secure special privileges or exemptions for themselves or others.

-2. No Trustee may, directly or indirectly, give or receive any compensation, gift, gratuity, or reward from any source, except the employing municipality, for a matter connected with or related to the Trustee’s services unless otherwise provided by law.
+2. No Trustee or Staff may, directly or indirectly, give or receive any compensation, gift, gratuity, or reward from any source, except the employing municipality, for a matter connected with or related to their services unless otherwise provided by law.

-3. No Trustee may accept employment or engage in business that the Trustee might reasonably expect would require them to disclose confidential information acquired by reason of their official position.
+3. No Trustee or Staff may accept employment or engage in business that they might reasonably expect would require them to disclose confidential information acquired by reason of their official position.

-4. No Trustee may disclose confidential information gained by reason of the Trustee’s position, nor may the Trustee use such information for their personal gain.
+4. No Trustee or Staff may disclose confidential information gained by reason of their position, nor may they use such information for their personal gain.

 Roles and Responsibilities